 Choosing the right fuel for your car means understanding the different types of gasoline that are available.
 There's a lot more to gasoline than premium vs regular.
 Here's all the information on fuel you'll want to know before your next fill up at the station.

-SOHC and DOHC, which stand for single overhead cam and double overhead cam respectively are the two camshafts layouts you're most likely to find on modern engines.
-There are still engines that use the OHV, or overhead valve camshaft layout as well.
-While this seems deep in the weeds, it is an important distinction to understand.
+SOHC and DOHC, which stand for single overhead cam and double overhead cam respectively are the two camshaft layouts you're most likely to find on modern engines.
+There are still engines that use the OHV, or overhead valve, camshaft layout as well.

 Every engine has a max RPM and when a car pushes the redline it can cause serious mechanical problems.
 Find out what causes over-revving, how it can affect a car’s engine, and what you can do to prevent it.